lolshark99/Deployment-Using-streamlit/README.md

-Works locally as of now , trying to fix it.
+Photo part works just fine but there are some issues with the video part , trying to fix it.

-https://github.com/lolshark99/Project-Trial-first <- Visit here to see the model.
+https://github.com/lolshark99/Project-Trial-first <- Click here to see the model.